sconine/photo-display/README.md

 <b>node/media_display.js</b> A node.js script that creates a node.js server on localhost:8080<br>
   a) For anything in the "/public/" folder it should just hand back static content<br>
   b) Requests for "/get_media" will return JSON data that specifies the next media to display.
 This data will come from a queue table in MySQL - See below for how this will get populated.
-The media that is specified in the JSON data should be confirmed by get_media.php as "on local network" of the localhost before it is sent to the client.<br><br>
+The media that is specified in the JSON data should be confirmed by get_media.php as "on local network" of the localhost before it is sent to the client.<br>
+  c) Requests for "/find_media" are a node handled call that looks for media on the local hard drive.
+This should return true/false, the IP to use in the URL and the space remaining on the local drive (in theory we could later use this information to better stripe data across all locally available peers).
+  <br><br>

 <B>get_media.php</b> A php script that will talk to the main EC2 server, retreive media to the local network and enqueue media for display.
 As follows:<br>
   a) Every 10 minutes a cron job kicks this script off, script makes sure it is not already running<br>